-- 23. The undertaking shall describe the processes it has in place to provide for or cooperate in the remediation of negative impacts on consumers and end-users that the undertaking is connected with, as well as channels available to consumers and endusers to raise concerns and have them addressed. - 24.
-The objective of this Disclosure Requirement is to enable an understanding of the formal means by which consumers and/or end-users can make their concerns and needs known directly to the undertaking, and/or through which the undertaking supports the availability of such channels (for example, grievance mechanisms) by its business relationships, how follow up is performed with these consumers and/or end-users regarding the issues raised, and the effectiveness of these channels. - 25.
+- 24. The objective of this Disclosure Requirement is to enable an understanding of the formal means by which consumers and/or end-users can make their concerns and needs known directly to the undertaking, and/or through which the undertaking supports the availability of such channels (for example, grievance mechanisms) by its business relationships, how follow up is performed with these consumers and/or end-users regarding the issues raised, and the effectiveness of these channels. - 25.
 The undertaking shall describe: - (a) its general approach to and processes for providing or contributing to remedy where it has identified that it has caused or contributed to a material negative impact on consumers and/or end-users, including whether and how the undertaking assesses that the remedy provided is effective; - (b) any specific channels it has in place for consumers and/or end-users to raise their concerns or needs directly with the undertaking and have them addressed, including whether these are established by the undertaking itself and/or through participation in third-party mechanisms; - (c) the processes through which the undertaking supports or requires the availability of such channels by its business relationships; and - (d) how it tracks and monitors issues raised and addressed, and how it ensures the effectiveness of the channels, including through involvement of stakeholders who are the intended users. - 26.
 The undertaking shall disclose whether and how it assesses that consumers and/or endusers are aware of and trust these structures or processes as a way to raise their concerns or needs and have them addressed.
 In addition, the undertaking shall disclose whether it has policies in place to protect individuals from retaliation when they use such structures or processes.
-If such information has been disclosed in accordance with ESRSNESRS G1-1, the undertaking may refer to that information.

-27. If the undertaking cannot disclose the above required information because it has not adopted a channel for raising concerns and/or does not support the availability of mechanisms by its business relationships, it shall disclose this to be the case.
+If such information has been disclosed in accordance with NESRS G1-1, the undertaking may refer to that information. - 27.
+If the undertaking cannot disclose the above required information because it has not adopted a channel for raising concerns and/or does not support the availability of mechanisms by its business relationships, it shall disclose this to be the case.
 It may disclose a timeframe in which it aims to have such a channel or processes in place.

-Disclosure Requirement S4-4 - Taking action on material impacts on consumers and endusers\, and approaches to managing material risks and pursuing material opportunities related to consumers and end-users, and effectiveness of those actions
+Disclosure Requirement S4-4 - Taking action on material impacts on consumers and endusers and effectiveness of those actions

-- 28. The undertaking shall disclose how it takes action to address material impacts on consumers and end-users\, and to manage material risks and pursue material opportunities related to consumers and end-users, and effectiveness of those actions. - 29.
+- 28. The undertaking shall disclose how it takes action to address material impacts on consumers and end-users and effectiveness of those actions. - 29.
 The objective of this Disclosure Requirement is twofold.
-Firstly, it is to provide an understanding of any actions and initiatives through which the undertaking seeks to: - (a) prevent, mitigate and remediate the negative material impacts on consumers and/or endusers, and/or - (b) achieve positive material impacts for consumers and/or end-users.
+Firstly, it is to provide an understanding of any actions and initiatives through which the undertaking seeks to: - (a) prevent, mitigate and remediate the negative material impacts on consumers and/or end-users, and/or - (b) achieve positive material impacts for consumers and/or end-users. - 30.
+The undertaking shall provide a summarised description of the action plans and resources to manage its material impacts related to consumers and end-users as per NESRS 2 MDR-A Actions and resources in relation to material sustainability matters. - 31.
+In relation to material impacts, the undertaking shall describe: - (a) actions taken, planned or underway to prevent, mitigate or remediate material negative impacts on consumers and/or end-users;